jisnoo123/collage/README.md

 # Collager

 Collager turns your images and videos to dataset collages, with a Gradio UI.
+The original image is broken into patches and is replace with nearest neighbouring dataset image with respect to the mean pixel value of the three channels.

 # Datasets